replicatedhq/replicated-docs/docs/enterprise/sbom-validating.md

 To validate an Troubleshoot SBOM signature:

 1. Go to the [Troubleshoot GitHub repository](https://github.com/replicatedhq/troubleshoot/releases) and download the specific Troubleshoot release files that you want to validate.

-There are three assets related to the SBOM, as follows:
+    There are three assets related to the SBOM:

     - `troubleshoot-sbom.tgz` contains a software bill of materials for Troubleshoot.
     - `troubleshoot-sbom.tgz.sig` is the digital signature for `troubleshoot-sbom.tgz`